igordejanovic/rustemo/docs/src/grammar_language.md

 This pattern is used to match zero or more things.

-For example, `Sections` rule below will match zero or more `Section`.
+For example, the `Sections` rule below will match zero or more `Section`s.

 ```
 Sections: Section | Sections Section | EMPTY;